lkwg82/sonar-mojo-bridge/README.md

 * add comprehensive integration test (done)
 * <del>check way to do this with maven2</del>
 * <del>publish two artifacts for maven2 and maven3 injection</del>
-* check remote run, on teamcity cluster (in progress)
+* check remote run, on teamcity cluster (done)
-* publish, according to http://docs.codehaus.org/display/SONAR/Plugin+Hosting (in progress)
+* publish, according to http://docs.codehaus.org/display/SONAR/Plugin+Hosting (on hold, not accepted due to use of maven plugins inside plugin, see full discussion http://sonar.markmail.org/message/5xw7huebckrsopp7?q=list:org%2Ecodehaus%2Esonar%2Edev+maven-checks)
 * try using the Mojos directly (done)

 # ideas #